pydata/xarray/doc/reshaping.rst

     stacked
     stacked.unstack('z')

+As elsewhere in xarray, an ellipsis (`...`) can be used to represent all dimensions:

+.. ipython:: python
+    stacked = array.stack(z=...)
+    stacked

 These methods are modeled on the :py:class:`pandas.DataFrame` methods of the same name, although in xarray they always create new dimensions rather than adding to the existing index or columns.